- Developers

 While there are a few prizes for guessing what manual analysis of code involves, there are several advantages to this approach.

-Naturally, a particular focus should be paid to identifying security issues, as these are the biggest threat to the successful long-term implementation of your smart contract.
+Naturally, a particular focus should be paid to identifying security issues, as these are the biggest threats to the successful long-term implementation of your smart contract.

 The majority of developers who create Ethereum smart contracts use Truffle to conduct automatic code testing.
 Alternatively, other developers use programs like Populus, a Python-based framework that allows for quick testing using TestRPC.